This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 School Team Players

 - Students who are currently enrolled in their school and are eligible to participate on that school's team for the High School Esports League.
-Players can participate in both the Major/Challenge tournaments with their respective schools.

 -